 How big are asteroids?
 (Listen to student ideas.)
 Their sizes can be quite variable!
 The smallest known asteroid is 6 m (or, almost 20 ft.) across—it could easily fit in our classroom.
 The Gaspra Asteroid (show Transparency #2; same as Figure 1) is 17 km (or, more than 10.5 miles!) across.
 How big is that?
 Could we fit a city block, small town, a big city, our state, or the whole country across something that big?
 (Have students raise their hands for a quick vote.
 Answer: A small town.)
 More than 200 asteroids in the belt between Mars and Jupiter are more than 100 km across.
 If we were to drive 100 km from our school, where would we end up?
 (100 km = ~62 miles.
 Be prepared to have location examples for students, depending on where you live.
 This helps students understand the scale.)

 What would happen if one of these asteroids hit the Earth?
-(Listen to student ideas.)
+(Listen to student ideas).
+Have students simulate their predictions of such events with the Earth Impact activity.
 Well, it depends on its size.
 Those that are less than 40 m across (about as big as a small office building) would be destroyed by the Earth's atmosphere and not do any damage.
 If one as large as 2 km in diameter hit the planet, it might cause disaster on a global scale.
 Not only would its crashing pieces cause instant destruction and death, but the dust created by the crash would set off a change in weather that would kill a huge fraction of all the living things on Earth.
 It is believed that this is what happened 65 million years ago when a meteor 6 miles across hit the Chicxulub Basin in Mexico, resulting in mass extinction, including dinosaurs.

 Fortunately, scientists predict that your chances of being killed by an asteroid impact are very low (1 in 40,000).
 Currently, no known asteroids are on a collision path with Earth.
 However, every 1 or 2 million years, the Earth could be hit by an asteroid large enough to cause global destruction and kill most people on Earth.
 To prevent this, engineers are seeking ways to destroy or divert asteroids before they hit us (just like in the movie "Armageddon")!